archeos/archeos-website/index.rst

 Mailing list
 ^^^^^^^^^^^^

-A mailing list (in italian language) is active for who wanto to collaborate/discuss/keep informed about ArcheOS.
+A mailing list (in Italian language) is active for who wanto to collaborate/discuss/keep informed about ArcheOS.
 To subscribe just go to http://lists.linux.it/listinfo/archeos and follow the instructions.

 An english language mailing list is for developers: check this page if you are interested: http://lists.linux.it/listinfo/archeos-dev